schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Sophistication

-A postal service mail sorter wipes a inform neighborhood at a literary staircase.
+A postal service mail sorter wipes an inform neighborhood at a literary staircase.

 ## Whereabouts